Aliases for SIX4 Gene

 GeneCards Summary for SIX4 Gene

 SIX4 (SIX Homeobox 4) is a Protein Coding gene.
-Among its related pathways are Transcriptional misregulation in cancer.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is SIX2.
+Diseases associated with SIX4 include Holoprosencephaly 2.
+Among its related pathways are Transcriptional misregulation in cancer and mir-124 predicted interactions with cell cycle and differentiation.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is SIX5.

 UniProtKB/Swiss-Prot for SIX4 Gene